jifox/cookiecutter-nautobot-app/nautobot-app/{{ cookiecutter.project_slug }}/docs/dev/dev_environment.md

 ```
   bandit           Run bandit to validate basic static code security analysis.
-  black            Run black to check that Python files adhere to its style standards.
-  flake8           Run flake8 to check that Python files adhere to its style standards.
-  ruff             Run ruff to validate docstring formatting adheres to NTC defined standards.
+  ruff             Run ruff to perform code formatting and/or linting.
   pylint           Run pylint code analysis.
   tests            Run all tests for this app.
   unittest         Run Django unit tests for the app.